TooFuW/ChromeExtension_ChessComHelper/README.md

 - Automatically highlights attacked pieces on Chess.com.
 - Improves understanding of threats on the board.
 - Works with live games on Chess.com.

+- The extension DOES NOT take into account the En Passant rule.

 ## Installation